How Nen x Survivor Actually Plays (So You Stop Dying Instantly)

 Step 6: Sample Beginner Game Plans (Ranged vs. Melee Leader)

-To tie everything together, here are two rough templates I found reliable in the early game – one for a ranged Leader and one for melee.
-You don’t need the exact same characters; focus on the roles and Nen choices.
+To tie it together, here are two templates that hold up in the early game – one for a ranged Leader, one for melee.
+You don’t need the exact characters; focus on the roles and Nen choices.

 Ranged Leader Starter Plan